dispatchframework/chat-ops/README.md

 The cloudmaster function that we create later will need the a URL to connect back to the Dispatch API server.
 Because the function is running in a docker container simply using `http://localhost:8080` does not work.
-Instead use the internal IP address used by the host.
+Instead use the internal IP address used by the host and store this as `cloudmaster.json`.
 For Linux/OVA deployments:

 ```json
 {